danieldavilaaleman/HudsonBayMicrobiome/Biogeography/Environmental_DB/README.md

 # README.ME
-Here you can find the txt files and commands used to download and analyze the Biopolar (Cao et.al.) and Tara Oceans sequencing data.
+Here you can find the txt files and commands used to download the Biopolar (Cao et.al.) and Tara Oceans sequencing data.